 If you have an Instructor Graded Score, make sure to enter it and bubble in the score before you submit the exam.
 The system does not know the difference between an empty score and a zero score.

 We will send an email to the instructor when we have completed the scanning process.
 We ask that you do not attempt to modify the exam using the Instructor Tools website until we send you the message.

 As part of the request form, we ask how you would like to retrieve the scanned sheets.
 You may pick them up in the scanning office, or we can send them to your office by campus mail.

 We will separate the sheets that have errors into two groups.
 Those with a yellow sheet note are sheets that have been scanned, but have a minor problem, like a double-mark.
 Sheets grouped with a pink note were not scanned.
-If the error can be remedied, you may resubmit these sheets.
+If the sheet was scanned, you can fix the error in Instructor Tools.
+If the sheet was not scanned, you may resubmit these sheets after making corrections.

 The instructor can use the Instructor Tools web site to make changes to the keys, student responses or scoring of the exam.

 The Instructor Tools web site provides the following reports for your exam.